sreerammarimuthu/portfolio/README.md

 # Portfolio - Sreeram Marimuthu
-Welcome to my personal portfolio website's repo, built using Next.js, Tailwind CSS, TypeScript, and Vercel (LLM), and deployed via GitHub Pages.
+This is my personal portfolio website's repo, built using Next.js, Tailwind CSS, TypeScript, and Vercel (LLM), and deployed via GitHub Pages.
 This website serves as a curated space for sharing my professional experience, projects, and publications, in data science, research, and AI.

 ## Methodology
 I built this portfolio website from scratch in 2 days using an online Large Language Model (Vercel) to test how efficiently an LLM could help design a professional website.
 I used prompt engineering to structure the layout, and have been updating the content periodically since then.